 A number of other virtual currencies came onto the market following the advent of bitcoin.
 In the terminology of the trade, they underwent a cryptocurrency ICO (initial coin offering).
 These include Litecoin, introduced in 2011, and Ethereum, introduced in 2015.

 Say you want to open up a bitcoin account.
 Cryptocurrency consultants are usually the first stop for someone looking to make his or her first crypto investment.
 The challenge, however, is that cryptocurrencies are, by definition, free from government regulation.
 Therefore, there are no licenses for cryptocurrency consultants.
 To weed out the scammers, check to see if they have professional histories.
 Look for a background in finance, as investment consultants, stockbrokers, commodity traders, or some other related field that actually does require government registration.
-And then confirm that their licenses remain valid before you buy your crypto.
+And then confirm that their licenses remain valid before you sit down with them.

 As is the case with traditional scams, fraudulent cryptocurrency consultants and fraudulent cryptocurrency trading sites generally disguise their addresses by renting out a mail drop in an unusual location for international commerce.
 That address usually turns out to be on some remote and underpopulated island.
 Or in a remote and underpopulated country behind what was once the Iron Curtain.
 Due to demographic factors, such countries usually lack the governmental infrastructure to effectively monitor brokerages and other financial services.
 Complementing that is lax enforcement of whatever legislation does exist.
 And a legal system that has no experience in cryptocurrency investments and prosecuting online scams.